Dr. King's Policy for Writing

 assignments or handed them in late, if you missed appointments or

-showed up late, that's what I'm going to say in
+showed up late, that's what I'm going to say in the letter.

 - The programs always ask letter writers how well they know the